ferreiratiago/es8/iterables-iterators.md

 We can build our own `iterables`, although we usually use generators for that (but we will leave generators for the next time.)

-In order to build our an `iterable` we need to follow the iteration protocol, which says:
+In order to build our own `iterable` we need to follow the iteration protocol, which says:

 * An object becomes an `iterable` if it implements a function whose key is `Symbol.iterator` and returns an `iterator`.